Hakeem Jeffries: Personal life

 Jeffries is married to Kennisandra Arciniegas-Jeffries, a social worker with 1199 SEIU's Benefit Fund.
 They have two sons and live in Prospect Heights, Brooklyn.

-Jeffries is a Baptist.
+Jeffries is a Baptist Christian.
 In 2013, he played in the infield on the Democratic team in the Congressional Baseball Game.
+He is also of Cape Verdean descent; his great-grandfather Manuel Gomes emigrated from Cape Verde to New Bedford, Massachusetts, in 1915.

 Jeffries's younger brother, Hasan Kwame Jeffries, is an associate professor of history at Ohio State University and the author of Bloody Lowndes: Civil Rights and Black Power in Alabama's Black Belt.

 Hakeem and Hasan are the nephews of Leonard Jeffries, a former professor at City College of New York.
 While in college, Hakeem Jeffries wrote an editorial defending his uncle and Louis Farrakhan when his uncle was invited to speak at Binghamton University.
 He has said he only has a "vague" recollection of the events.
 His spokesperson said, "Leader Jeffries has consistently been clear that he does not share the controversial views espoused by his uncle over thirty years ago."